 Running With A Runny Nose

 If you are sick with a runny nose, a congested chest or a cough, it is usually safe to run.
 In fact, a gentle run and a hot shower following it will help you feel better and reduce your symptoms.
-Cut yourself some slack and instead of a hard run, have an easy
+Cut yourself some slack and instead of a hard run, have an easy day.
+When your chest is congested and your nose is blocked, you will find it hard to breathe through you nose, which will not let you run normally.

 Instead of pushing your limits and setting yourself up for failure, take a few baby steps back and adjust your training according to the state of your health.
 If you must run, start slow and build up pace if you feel you aren’t straining your body.
 If you find yourself feeling tired and exhausted while running, slow yourself down.
 Remember not to assume that your body will be able to perform as it did before your illness.
 Change your tempo and pace keeping in mind your current state of health.